 If you’ve ever listened to the second part of Paganini’s violin concerto #4…

-you know, that a violin can be an angelic instrument.
+you know that a violin can be an angelic instrument.

 And after listening to Charlie Daniels band…

-now you are sure.
+now you are certain.

-So the violin as an instrument didn’t change since the time it evolved from viola de gamba.
+So the violin as an instrument didn’t change since the time it evolved from viola de bracio.
 It looks like it’s impossible to improve on perfection.
-But violin literature exploded with a huge scale of expression, results of which are cited in above clips.
+But violin literature exploded with a huge scale of expression, results of which are cited in the above clips.

 So what’s the mystery of violins made by Amati, Stradivari or Guarneri?